Ptkyr/Iconoclasts-NAS-Tech/skips.md

 ## White skip
 Notorious for its difficulty and necessity for top times, White skip is a frame perfect trick that occurs when you leave the water room right before the actual fight on a specific frame, skipping it completely and saving upwards of 45 seconds.

 The trick is consistent with only one frame and a very strict method, however loosely following the method may get you the skip anyways.
-Just keep in mind that the trick IS 100% consistent if you do it right.
+Just keep in mind that the trick *is* 100% consistent if you do it right.

 To perform White skip, hold `Up` + `Left` into the upper leftmost corner of the water pool until Mina crushes White.
-When she does this, switch to holding only `Up`, `Jump` out immediately, and snipe the frame you need to get the skip on the FIRST PAUSE.
+When she does this, switch to holding only `Up`, `Jump` out immediately, and snipe the frame you need to get the skip on the **first** pause.
 If you have sniped the frame successfully, hold `Left` in the pause menu and unpause.
 If you paused too early, you can try to pause buffer more to reach the frame, but the skip is no longer guaranteed.

 The trick is exponentially more difficult using this, but is the only consistent method found thus far.

 Obviously, the frame you want changes depending on whether or not you have Fleetfoot equipped.
-Only the non-Fleetfloot frame is covered in this doc, as you can just easily lose Fleetfoot in the rooms before the skip.
+Only the non-Fleetfloot frame is covered in this document, as you can easily lose Fleetfoot in the rooms before the skip.

 The only consistent cue known for White skip is Mina’s position relative to the background.
 Using the harder method, her right hand must be two pixels away from the edge of the small square as shown.
 Her sprite changes depending on when you pause, so if you miss the frame you may have to adjust to a different one.